CT,Kirstenbosch,Cape Point,Boulder's Beach

 Our next stop was Cape Point 34 21 24 South latitude and 18 29 51 East latitude.
 The funicular took us up to the old lighthouse, officially the Cape of Good Hope.
 This is the southwestern point of Africa (but not the most southern point of Africa as that is reserved for Cape Agulhas).
 It was about 600 km to Antarctica.
 The cliffs are 200 meters above the ocean and there are three promontories - Cape of Good Hope, Cape Maclear and Cape Point.
 The Benguela and the Agulhus ocean currents meet at the Cape of Good Hope.
 The original lighthouse was built in 1859 but was pathetic and resulted in many shipwrecks including the Flying Dutchmen.
 Apparently in storms you can see the phantom ship thrashing in the waves.
 Sightings of the Flying Dutchmen is an omen of doom.
 Thankfully, a new lighthouse was built in 1919.
 Apparently there were shark nets 1 km out from the shore.
 Greattttt!

-On our return trip to Cape town we stopped at an Ostrich farm for Lester, one of our travel mates.
-Lester was a young man from Singapore traveling with his brother David and mom Vivian.
+On our return trip to Cape Town we stopped at an Ostrich farm for Lester, one of our travel mates.
+Lester is a young man from Singapore traveling with his brother David and mom Vivian.
 A few days earlier Lester and David opted for a shark dive and lived to tell about it LOL (seriously I think they were a bit disappointed by this since the water visibility was poor and I don't believe they saw a Great White).
 Lester was shopping for an Ostrich egg.
 To be honest I would not have learned as much about Ostrich if it wasn't for Lester's search for an Ostrich egg.
 We stopped at the Ostrich pens to visit the Ostriches.
 Geez those feet looked prehistoric!
 Ostriches can kill people so don't be fooled by them.
 One swift kick with those "dinosaur-like" feet and you are toast.
 Lester ended up finding his egg which cost 180 Rand (18 Cdn) plus 30 Rand (3 Cdn) for the box.
 It takes 3 hours to hard boil an Ostrich egg (2 hours for soft boiled).
 An Ostrich egg is equivalent to 24 chicken eggs - now that is insane!
 Ostrich egg is very rich and the yolk is very yellow.
 You can leave the egg at room temp for a max of 3 weeks and then it is probably really gross after that.
 Lester had three weeks to get home ... plenty of time!
 But only God knows how he would get that through customs.
 There was other shopping at the farm as well!!!
 Handbags, shoes, wallets - basically all sorts of leather goods.
 We had a mini lesson on how the skin of an ostrich becomes a handbag - the smooth parts of the leather will become the bag kept proximal (closest) to the lady carrying it.
 The crocodile leather goods were beautiful and of course the prices were insane!
 If you think Ostrich is pricey, check out Crocodile.

 As we drove along the coast we realized just how windy it can be.
 This of course is great for wind sports and there were lots of windsurfers and parasailers along the way.
 Gavin told us about insurance and cars ...
 Astonishingly 70% of the cars on the road are not insured.
 Whaaat??
 If you don't have insurance and you kill someone in an MVA it is automatic jail.
 Most vehicles are not road worthy and people pay off inspectors to get vehicles licensed to be road worthy.
 Vehicles driving sideways down the road are pretty common (bent frames) and they are nicknamed cockroaches.
 The speed limit on freeways is 120 km/hr.
 The Stats for fatalities related to car accidents are astounding-15 people per week are killed in car accidents and on a long weekend 1000 people can be killed.

 Our route back included a drive by Pollsmoor prison where Mandela was incarcerated for 6 years.
 We saw a vast amount of gardens attached to the prison - prisoners produce vegetables in these gardens.
 There are 9 provinces in South Africa - Eastern Cape, Free State, Gauteng, KwaZulu Natal, Limpopo, Mpumalanga, North West, Northern Cape, and Western Cape.
 We learned about African royalty and the many wives and large families.
 For example the Zulu king of Durban has 6 wives.
 The king in Swaziland has 1000 children.
 There are 7 recognized traditional kingdoms (recently reduced from 13) and I believe this is a significant amount of salary paid by the South African government.
 The current president is Cyril Ramaphosa.
 The past president was Jacob Zuma who appears to have been very colorful and very corrupt.
 We drove past the cricket stadium and headed to our hotel.
 It was a long day.
 Gavin organized dinner at The Tiger's Milk which was fun.
-Unfortunately we learned eating out on a stat holiday yields very poor and slow service.
+Unfortunately we learned that eating out on a stat holiday yields very poor and slow service.
 Tomorrow is our free day in Cape Town.